in2code-de/osm/readme.md

 ### How to define own css or js?

 CSS and JS is included via Layout html template.
-You can simple adjust the paths to your needs.
+You can simply adjust the paths to your needs.

 ## Changelog